Ottawa · Canada

 • Product structure (variant levels, variant types, etc.)

-• What are the ERP, CRM, OMS used?
+• What ERP, CRM, and OMS are in use

 • Code repository, code review, code quality, code testing